 The most important are the Tirso, the Flumendosa, the Coghinas, the Cedrino, the fear, the Flumini Mannu.

-The largest are barred by massive dams that form large reservoirs used primarily to irrigate the fields, including the basin of the lake Omodeo, the largest in Italy.
+The major ones are blocked by imposing dams that form large artificial lakes used mainly to irrigate the fields, among these the basin of the Omodeo lake, the largest in Italy.

-The only natural lake is Lake Baratz located north of Alghero.
+Unique natural lake and the Lake of Baratz located north of Alghero.

 Coasts and Islands